kailash-manasarovar/statement/docs/timeline/2024/september.md

 | ![pic]( ../../content/images/targeted-women/26.png ){width=55%} |
 | ![pic]( ../../content/images/targeted-women/27.png ){width=55%} |
 | ![pic]( ../../content/images/targeted-women/28.png ){width=55%}
 The above pic shows the woman from a previous pic in August with shorter hair.
 In this pic, she is revealing underwear which is something the innocent lady did too.
-I wonder if these are stages of grooming into porn. |
+I wonder if these are stages of grooming into porn.
+She looks like she has been professionally made up. |
 | ![pic]( ../../content/images/targeted-women/29.png ){width=55%}
 I think the above pic is probably a well-known Spanish actress but it came up on a fake account. |
 | ![pic]( ../../content/images/targeted-women/30.png ){width=55%}  |